Download This Bill in Microsoft Word format

-Each A licensee must shall maintain records of continuing education hours or CEUs earned for a period of four years, and these records must be made available to the director or the director's his designee upon request for audits an audit that the board biennially may conduct biennially."
+(E) A licensee shall maintain records of continuing education hours or CEUs earned for a period of four years, and these records must be made available to the director or his designee upon request for an audit that the board biennially may conduct."

 "Section 40-67-300.
 This chapter does not apply to:

 (1) A speech-language pathologist or audiologist employed by a state or federal agency or a political subdivision of the State before September 1, 2020, while engaged in the discharge of official duties; however, federal and state or political subdivision employees or employees of a political subdivision of the State who are licensed by this board are subject to the provisions of this chapter.